ShadrackAdwera/go-algo/README.md

      the frequency of values must be the same.
 2. Multiple Pointers
    - function accepts a sorted slice and counts unique values in the slice
+3. Sliding Window
+   - Max sum of a sub slice

 ## Licence